gaehlerm/SoftwareEngineering/README.md

 car = Car(Engine())
 ```

 Of course, it is sometimes more convenient to have an `engine` as a temporary object.
 For example, if the readability is affected because the engine is created by a function with a very long name.
 To achieve this, you should create the mentioned object along with the `car` instance within a specialized factory to encapsulate this temporary object.
 There, you construct the `engine` and then pass it on to the `car` constructor.
-The engine should never be visible from the outside!
+The engine should never be visible from the outside.
+It should be accessible only through the `car` interface.

-### Organizing Aggregates

-// see graphic p.
-181, DDD

-Is there some general rule how to organize the aggregates?
-Or just throw all the pieces on the table and see how they fit toegther?

-// some old text

-Make code explicit

-See DDD p.205

-Explicit logic is much easier to understand than implicit logic.
-The logic is usually only implicitly known, but the logic in the code has to be explicit.

-// write some examples here?

 # 33. 3rd party software